 If they win, they may change the leadership of the Jewish State.
-But former IDF chiefs of staff and generals entering politics is nothing new.
+But former IDF chief of staffs and generals entering politics is nothing new.